rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_account.rst

 .. _access_account:

 ===============================
-Get access to Account switcher
+Get access to Account Switcher
 ===============================

-The Account switcher feature is only available for Fanatical Amazon Web Services (FAWS) customers who use `Rackspace Technology Identity Federation <https://docs.rackspace.com/docs/rackspace-federation/>`_ to access their accounts..
+The Account Switcher feature is only available for Fanatical Amazon Web Services (FAWS) customers who use `Rackspace Technology Identity Federation <https://docs.rackspace.com/docs/rackspace-federation/>`_ to access their accounts.

 Complete the following steps to gain access to the Account Switcher feature:

 #.
 Contact your Customer Support Manager (CSM).

-   Your CSM will help you to determine if your account setup is a candidate for the account switcher beta.
+   Your CSM helps you determine if your account setup is a candidate for the Account Switcher beta.

 #.
 Complete the legal agreement document and attach it to a
    support ticket.
 This document requires information about the accounts you plan to link.
-   You will receive a notification once the account linking is complete.
+   You receive a notification after the account linking completes.

 #.
-Log into the `Rackspace Technology Customer Portal <https://login.rackspace.com>`_.
-Use the account switcher drop-down
+Log in to the `Rackspace Technology Customer Portal <https://login.rackspace.com>`_.
+Use the Account Switcher
-   to switch to delegate accounts.
+   drop-down menu option to switch to delegate accounts.

-   Ticketing information is only visible for the account that you are currently accessing.
-Use the account switcher dropdown to change to the account for which you want to view tickets.
+   You can see ticketing information for only the account that you are currently accessing.
+Use the Account Switcher drop-down menu option to change to the account for which you want to view tickets.

-   You will always see notifications for your primary account.
+   You always see notifications for your primary account.
-   You will not see notifications for other principal/trusted accounts.
+   You do not see notifications for other principal or trusted accounts.

 .. note::